Wakefield and health inequalities

 A key factor of health is where people live, with poorer health outcomes being closely related to higher levels of deprivation.
 Some ethnic groups are far more likely to live in more deprived areas than others, resulting in further inequalities.
 Similarly, those who are considered vulnerable may also experience greater health inequalities.

 NHS England has developed Equality and Health Inequalities RightCare Packs.
 These consider measures of health inequality and support us to identify areas of improvement in promoting equality and reducing health inequalities.
 This is the pack for Wakefield.

 Further detail about the needs of the Wakefield population is set out in our Joint Strategic Needs Assessment and can be accessed through the JSNA website.

 The CCG trains staff to be aware of health inequalities and their impact on our communities and how they can be addressed.
 This includes presentations to commissioning staff to ensure that they are aware of their responsibilities and the role they can play in reducing health inequalities.
-The National Association for Primary Care were invited to deliver a session on population health management to our PIPEC group and Primary Care Networks.

 Population health management is a new approach that aims to improve physical and mental health outcomes, promote wellbeing and reduce health inequalities across an entire population.